AbdurRazzak01/apply/applications/application-template.md

 | 2. | Feature Y | The Y feature will...
 (Please describe in detail) |
 | 3. | Feature Z | The Z feature will...
 (Please describe in detail) |

+## 🔮 Future Plans

+Please include:
+ - Seek venture capital funding post-grant.

+ - Expand globally, initially targeting UK, Singapore, and Japan.

+ - Rollout to individual drivers (B2C).

+ - Enhance Polkadot ecosystem through further integrations and collaborations.

+- How you intend to continue development after the Fast-Grant
+- Any plans for seeking additional funding (other grants, VC funding, etc.)
+- Your vision for the project's growth and impact in the Polkadot ecosystem

+## ℹ️ Additional Information

+ZenVolt validated through academic research, industry hackathons, and international business forums.

+CEO participated in Global Finance and Technology Forum 2025, exploring global market opportunities.

+Thank you for considering ZenVolt’s application!

+//Here you can add any additional information that you think is relevant to this application, such as:

+- Work you have already done
+- If there are any other teams who have already contributed to the project
+- Other funding you may have applied for

+Remember that the Fast-Grants Programme is designed as a first step for promising projects.
+We're looking for projects that can continue to grow beyond this initial funding.

+🧩
+👥 Team

+Team Name: ZenVolt

+Contact Name: Abdur Razzak

+Contact Email: team@zenvolt.org

+Website: www.zenvolt.org

+Team Members:

+Abdur Razzak (Founder & CEO)

+Rebecca Gatto (CMO)

+LinkedIn Profiles:

+Abdur Razzak: LinkedIn

+Rebecca Gatto: LinkedIn

+GitHub:

+ZenVolt GitHub

+📅 Development Roadmap

+Overview

+Estimated Duration: 3 months

+Full-Time Equivalent (FTE): 2 FTE

+Total Costs: $10,000 USD

+Milestones:

+Number

+Deliverable

+Specification

+Cost (USD)

+Estimated Completion

+0a

+License

+Apache 2.0 License

+$0

+Month 1

+0b

+Documentation

+Comprehensive inline documentation and basic tutorial for platform usage.

+$500

+Month 1

+0c

+Testing & Testing Guide

+Core functionalities fully covered with comprehensive unit tests; clear testing guide provided.

+$500

+Month 2

+0d

+Article

+Article detailing project achievements and integration within Polkadot ecosystem.

+$0

+Month 3

+1

+Prototype & Smart Contracts

+Deploy prototype on Polkadot EVM-compatible testnet; smart contracts for ESG automation and carbon tokenization; internal testing validation completed.

+$4,000

+Month 2

+2

+Pilot Deployment & Validation

+Deploy pilot with 20 fleet vehicles; issue initial ESG reports and carbon tokens; present pilot findings publicly within Polkadot ecosystem.

+$5,000

+Month 3

+Total

+$10,000 USD

+Funding Request

+Initial payment of $5,000 USD upon approval to support initial prototype and smart contract development.

+🔮 Future Plans

+ℹ️ Additional Information

+ZenVolt validated through academic research, industry hackathons, and international business forums.

+CEO participated in Global Finance and Technology Forum 2025, exploring global market opportunities.

+Thank you for considering ZenVolt’s application!

 ### 💰 Budget Breakdown

 Please provide a breakdown of your budget by milestone: